youngker/apparmor-wiki/WorkItems.md

       - make vmalloc work with larger allocations
         - investigate

+- libaa_re: dominance calculation of accept nodes
+  - dependencies: permission rework
+  - description: enable calculating dominance of a given node over another given node on all accept states
+  - libaa_re: add method for calculating dominance

-- proper handling of overlapping x permissions
+- parser: proper handling of overlapping x permissions
   - dependencies: dominance calculation in parser backend
   - description: make most specific x modifier win in an overlap as long as the overlap has full dominance.
 If there is a partial overlap it is not clear which modifier should be used so an error should be thrown.
   - parser: add x overlap computation

+- parser, libaa_re: fixup exception code for C++11
+  - dependencies: none
+  - description: the parser throws exceptions for failure during class construction.
+Resulting in "warning: dynamic exception specifications are deprecated in C++11 [-Wdeprecated]"

 - Late permission mapping
   - dependencies: none